-A while ago I visited a blog with this headline: “You’ll Be Missed.”
-I had no idea what it was about.
+A while ago we visited a blog with this headline: “You’ll Be Missed.”
+We had no idea what it was about.
 Did the owner lose a family member?
 Did her dog pass away?
 Did something else terrible happen?
-I felt bad for her, but I had no idea what was going on.
+We felt bad for her, but we had no idea what was going on.

-When I clicked through, I found out it was a post about Steve Jobs.
+When we clicked through, we found out it was a post about Steve Jobs.
 He had just passed away in the past couple of days, and the author was writing about how she would miss Mr. Jobs.
-It ended up being a well-written post, but as a reader, I had no idea what it was about until I clicked through to read.
+It ended up being a well-written post, but as readers, we had no idea what it was about until we clicked through to read.

 In cases like this, it’s much better to provide enough specific information to compel readers to continue reading than to write something “clever” that doesn’t give readers adequate information to decide whether or not they’re interested.
 Here’s another example:

 With this homepage headline, Rejoiner conveys a specific benefit and singles out who they’re selling to.
 They get the attention of e-retailers with “abandoned carts” while letting them know they’ll get “15% more sales.”
 It’s clear, it’s specific, and it’s effective.

 If it wasn’t this specific, e-retailers may not know the offer is targeted to them.
 They could read the headline, not know they’re the ideal customer, and then move on.
 Headlines should be specific enough to get the attention of the company’s target customers.